Online grooming is now

 With the help of our friendly dinosaur Pantosaurus, we’re teaching kids that their body belongs to them, they have a right to say no, and that they should tell an adult they trust if they’re worried or upset.

-With your help, we’ve already helped to make over 950,000 children safer through talking PANTS.
-Thousands of parents have had conversations, and teachers across the UK are using our lesson plans with their classes.
+With your help, over 1.5 million parents have had at least one conversation with their child about PANTS, and teachers across the UK are using our lesson plans with their classes.